Seven homeschoool lies I want to tell my younger self remind me of how homeschooling is not always easy.

 FIVE/ “Girl, you’re stressing way too much by prepping Mr. Senior 2013 for visits by grandma.
 Why do you feel the need to prove to others that you are exactly what your sons need when it comes to teaching them?”

-I wish I would have worried less about proving my homeschool success to my in-laws, outlaws and any other family relationship that I may not have wanted to claim kinship to and focused more on the how-tos of teaching.
+I wished I would have worried less about proving my homeschool success to my in-laws, outlaws, and any other family relationship that I may not have wanted to claim kinship to and focused more on the how-tos of teaching.

 SIX/ “Leave the house Tina.
 It’s okay.
 Learning is not just taking place within the four walls of your school room.
 You can actually skip lessons plans.
 Throw them away if you need to.”